Logarithmic corrections to O($a$) and O($a^2$) effects in lattice QCD with Wilson or Ginsparg-Wilson quarks: Minimal operator basis of full QCD to

 where $\psi_n$ is a quark field with an arbitrary combination of flavour and colour index, while the spinor indices are contracted within the quark anti-quark pair.
 Secondly through identities from the $\su(\Nc)$ algebra

 where $\psi$ and $\eta$ indicate different flavours, $\Gamma_{\{\mu\}}$ denotes a matrix of the Dirac algebra with all indices $\{\mu\}$ contracted with the second $\Gamma_{\{\mu\}}$ and $A$, $B$, $C$, $D$ are contracted colour indices.
 This particular choice for the basis is identical to the one in~\cite{Bar:2003mh} and, as shown there, equivalent to the choice in~\cite{Sheikholeslami:1985ij}.
-We choose to prepend an additional factor of $\bare g^2$ to each 4-fermion operator motivated by the gluonic EOM~\eqref{eq:EOMs} as well as the vanishing of lower order contributions in the effective action.
+We choose to prepend an additional factor of $\bare g^2$ to each 4-fermion operator motivated by the gluonic EOM~\eqref{eq:EOMs} as well as the leading order of any kind of tree-graph leading to a 4-fermion interaction in lattice QCD.
 The latter happens due to the absence of terms with more than one quark-anti-quark pair in the classical expansion of the lattice action in the lattice spacing $a$ as discussed in~\cite{Sheikholeslami:1985ij}, i.e.~the tree-level coefficients of 4-fermion operators without the factor $\bare g^2$ would vanish anyway.